hortinstein/swarmlicant/README.md

 swarmgent
 =========

-one of the riak swam nodes that can either go into curator mode or node mode
+one of the riak swam nodes that can either go into curator or trove mode